 We talked for a while about Clypeasteroida, nektonic larvae metamorphosis, benthos, and the like.
 We were hitting it off and we were close to the Golden House, so I asked her if she would like to get some coffee and sit for a while.
 So we did, and we continued to talk for a bit about this and that, and I suggested that we get together sometime for dinner, a movie, whatever.
 She said that sounded great, but she was going out of town for a week and wouldn’t be able to hook up until next Thursday night.
 But before I could say anything else she said “OK, Thursday it is then”

 Well, now I was the difficult point in the conversation where I could take my chances and be honest with her or be a dog and let her find out the hard way.
 I took the high road.
 I said “Heidi, you seem like such a sweet gal, so I gotta be honest with you.
-I’m a Snow Flake” As I was trying be tactful and avoid trying to explain it, she came out and said “So am I”.
+I’m a Snow Flake” As I was trying be tactful and careful in explaining it, she came out and said “So am I”.
 Oh Man, I was soooo glad we got that out of the way.
 She said that while her condition is mild, it acts up mostly to the likes of Wu Tang, but sometimes even Hootie.

 Anyway, Thursday night we’re going to check out a movie and grab a drink afterwards.
 I’ll let you know how it turns out.
 Peace!